-The Senior Copywriter and Editorial Manager is charged with coordinating all public information provided by the College to the media and others seeking information and comment.
-If any member of the media contacts a student directly with requests for College-related information or comment as a representative of Ringling College, the student must contact Chelsea Garner-Ferris, Senior Copywriter and Editorial Manager at 941 .309.41 1 0 , cferris@ringling.edu before speaking to the reporter about the topic.
+To present consistent and accurate institutional messaging requests for College-related information or comment as a representative of Ringling College, the student must contact Chelsea Garner- Ferris, Senior Copywriter and Editorial Manager at 941 .309.41 1 0, cferris@ringling.edu before speaking to the reporter about the topic.
 (This does not apply if the call is made in reference to the student's own work with no mention of a connection to Ringling College of Art and Design.
 In this case, the student should make it clear to the reporter they are speaking on their own behalf and not as a representative of Ringling College.)
 This allows all individuals who speak to the media on the College's behalf to be well informed and well prepared.
 If a student receives a general media inquiry, please refer the journalist to Chelsea Garner-Ferris and she will followup with them to coordinate any interviews and to ensure appropriate access to campus.
 Policy to Photo / Film on the Ringling College of Art and Design Campus All requests from outside persons or organizations wishing to photograph or film on the Ringling College campus must have the approval of the Communications Office and be cleared through the Office of Public Safety.
 Outside parties must also provide a certificate of insurance prior to any authorized shoot.
-Please email cferris@ringling.edu or call 941.309.41 1 o for more information.
+Please email cferris@ringling.edu or call 941 .309.41 1 0 for more information